Electrolytes are minerals in your blood and other body fluids that carry an electric charge.

 Note: Serum is the part of blood that doesn't contain cells.

-Sodium, potassium, and chloride can also be ordered as part of an electrolyte panel or a basic metabolic panel.
+Sodium, potassium, and chloride levels can also be measured as part of a basic metabolic panel .
+A more complete test, called comprehensive metabolic panel, can test for these several more electrolytes.

-The electrolytes - urine test measures electrolytes in urine.
-It usually measures the levels of calcium, chloride, potassium, or sodium.
+The electrolytes - urine test measures specific chemicals called electrolytes in urine.
+It usually measures the levels of calcium, chloride, potassi...